in.rshd, rshd - remote shell server

 A fork by the server failed.

 The authentication procedure used here assumes the integrity of each client machine and the connecting medium.
-This is insecure, but it is useful in an “open” environment.
+This is insecure, but can be convenient in environments where it does not conflict with the local security policy.

 The in.rshd service is managed by the service management facility, smf(7), under the service identifier: